-An example of this process is: You own a vehicle outright.
-The vehicle is worth $3,000 and your motor vehicle exemption is $5,000.
-The motor vehicle exemption protects the asset in this situation and you will not owe any money to the court.
+Here’s a hypothetical example of this process is: You own a vehicle outright.
+The vehicle is worth $3,000, and your motor vehicle exemption is $5,000.
+The motor vehicle exemption protects the asset in this situation, and you will not owe any money to the court.

-In another example, your motor vehicle exemption is only $1,000 and as a result, your vehicle is over-exempt by $2,000.
-In that situation, you would have to either pay the $2,000 to the bankruptcy estate, or would have to surrender the vehicle to the bankruptcy estate.
-It is very important that you understand the exemption process prior to filing to ensure that you can protect your assets.
-While the court allows you to rid yourself of large amounts of debt, you also have an obligation to ensuring the creditors receive something from you if you have assets that are not exempt.
+In another example, your motor vehicle exemption is only $1,000, and as a result, your vehicle is over-exempt by $2,000.
+In that situation, you would have to either pay the $2,000 to the bankruptcy estate or would have to surrender the vehicle to the bankruptcy estate.
+Before filing, you must understand the exemption process to ensure that you can protect your assets.
+While the court allows you to rid yourself of large amounts of debt, you also have an obligation to ensure the creditors receive something from you if you have assets that are not exempt.

-Prior to filing, you or you attorney will fill out a Chapter 7 bankruptcy petition with all the pertinent information the court will need to process the bankruptcy.
+Before filing, you or your attorney will fill out a Chapter 7 bankruptcy petition with all the pertinent information the court will need to process the bankruptcy.
 Some pertinent information includes your:

 Upon completing the petition and the necessary documents, the case can be filed.